Reviewing Achieve Inc.’s National Common Core Standards

 2004 American Diploma Project Ready or Not Report- Sets Standards and Assessments Benchmarks for Math and ELA College or Career Success (includes Math and ELA standards and suggested reading lists)

 2005 Data Quality Campaign created by 10 organizations (including NGA, CCSSO) goal to create SLDS in every state, to create tagged data standards, data sharing across states.
-DQC is funded by Gates, managed by NCEE/Tucker
+DQC is funded by Gates.
+DQC’s parent nonprofit is The Education Trust.

 2006 American Diploma Project Report: Cross-State Initiatives to Prepare Students for College and Work